 - $125 Artist Honorarium*

-- Two (2) performances at the wild project theater with full lighting & sound capabilities.
+- Presentation of work at the wild project theater with full lighting & sound capabilities.

-- Both wide angle and close-up .MOV/.Mp4 HD video files of both of your performances at the SESSIONS.
+- Both wide angle and close-up .MOV/.Mp4 HD video files of your performance at the SESSIONS.

 - Hi-res photos of your work from the SESSIONS.

-- Media Promotional Package including printed materials, online marketing (mentions on Facebook/Twitter/Instagram and newsletter; an Artist Spotlight on TCS blog), and press releases.
+- Media Promotional Package including printed materials, online marketing (mentions on Facebook/Twitter/Instagram and newsletter; an Artist Spotlight on TCS blog), and press release.

 - In-kind support leading up to the performances, including constructive feedback during rehearsals.

-- An opportunity to teach during the LAB // SESSIONS workshop series from August 15 to 18, 2016.
+- An opportunity to teach during the LAB // SESSIONS workshop series a week prior to performances.

-*The CURRENT SESSIONS August 2016 performance series is made possible in part with public funds from Creative Engagement, supported by the New York City Department of Cultural Affairs in partnership with the City Council and administered by Lower Manhattan Cultural Council.
+*The CURRENT SESSIONS August 2017 performance series, Volume VII: On Resistance, is made possible in part with public funds from Creative Engagement, supported by the New York City Department of Cultural Affairs in partnership with the City Council and administered by Lower Manhattan Cultural Council.